JMC818386/alarm-clock-actual/pseudocode.md

             THEN click stop button
         ENDIF

-        IF alarm is active and user want to snooze THEN click snooze button
+        IF alarm is activated and user want to snooze THEN click snooze button
         ENDIF